Handling Security Issues

 We ask people to report security issues regarding the ntp codebase to email@example.com

-We ask that people not
+We (used to) ask that people not

 directly create bugzilla items for security issues.

 - I thought one of them was because we were concerned that email might go to bugs@ and we only want it to go to security@

 - We should consider finding a Security Officer

 - Exactly what is the security@ address for?

 Here are some other issues: